JeniJones28/JeniJones/_recipes/recipe5.md

 ###### *Step 1*

-The first thing you need to do is blend your strawberries and two teaspoons of water together in a blender on high, until it forms a thick puree.
-Then pour your strawberry puree into a small saucepan and add in another 3 tablespoons of water, sugar and the juice of one lemon.
-Heat the mixture through, on a medium heat, stirring and combining thoroughly.
+The first step is to make the cinnamon syrup, all you need is to mix your sugar and water in a small saucepan, at medium heat until dissolved.
+Next add your cinnamon sticks, and reduce your heat to low and let it continue to simmer for about 10 minutes.
+Then let your syrup cool down and strain out your cinnamon sticks out just after.

 ##### *Step 2*